maestro-260/Jenna-Ai/README.md

-# JENNA AI (Just Evolved Neural Network Assistant)
+# JENNA AI (Just an Evolved Neural Network Assistant)

 JENNA is a sophisticated AI assistant system built with Python, featuring natural interactions and continuous learning capabilities.
 The system integrates multiple AI components for cognitive processing, emotional intelligence, and proactive assistance.